 Students were motivated to create their own course, “for students, by students,” at a time when activism was at the forefront of societal, educational, and political change in our country.

 In the early 1970’s, freshmen interested in biology-related majors were admitted to the University of Minnesota through the College of Liberal Arts (CLA), and would subsequently transfer into the College of Biological Sciences (CBS) at the start of their junior year.
 Biology majors were feeling a bit lost in CLA and wanted more say in biology curriculum.
 Undergraduates were also looking for ways to connect with others that shared their interests, and to learn more about biology careers at an early stage of their academic experience.
-(CBS did not admit freshman students until 1997, and the freshman Nature of Life program was initiated in the mid-2000's.)

 In 1971, the CBS Educational Policy and Administrative Committee's supported the Colloquium proposal and allocated approximately $11,000 to fund the first year of the program.
 The first Colloquium class was offered fall quarter 1972 when about 50 students and Student Leaders participated in the inaugural course.
 It has been offered every quarter and (since 1999) semester since then.